Virginia Solar Incentives and Rebates

 - Workplace: $2,700 for a dual port level 2 smart charging station, or $11,000 for make-ready

 - Fast Charging: $35,000 for a dual port fast charging station, or $73,000 for make-ready

 - Transit: $53,000 for a dual port fast charging station, or $73,000 for make-ready

 - Rideshare: Dominion Energy will support rideshare electrification by installing four fast charging stations in public

 [Related: Home EV Charging vs. Public EV Charging]

 Contact Freedom Solar to Begin Saving With Solar Power

-Contact Freedom Solar today if you’d like to start using renewable energy while also taking advantage of solar rebates and incentives in Virginia.
+Contact solar power installers Freedom Solar today if you’d like to start using renewable energy while also taking advantage of solar rebates and incentives in Virginia.
 Call +1 (800) 504-2337 or complete our online inquiry form to begin your free consultation with one of our solar specialists.

 * Tax credits are subject to change.
 Consult your tax advisor regarding how incentives and rebates apply to your specific circumstances.
 Visit the DSIRE website for detailed solar policy information.
 We do not provide legal or tax advice.